 Camille DeMarco obtained her Bachelor of Science and Master of Public Health (MPH) from DePaul University in 2015 and 2017, respectively.
 From 2016 to 2017, Camille worked as a Graduate Research Assistant for DePaul University’s MPH program where she assisted in conducting qualitative research for the Community Center for Health Equity.
 Camille now works as a Research Study Coordinator for the Aids Malignancy Consortium (AMC) where she manages clinical trials for individuals living with malignancies and HIV within Cook County Health and Hospitals System (CCHHS).

-My name is Mariko and I am a junior at DePaul studying sociology with a concentration in health and human services.
-Last year, my interest in sociology and social justice lead me to have an internship with Jane Addams Senior Caucus, a local grassroots organization by and for senior citizens to raise awareness about sociopolitical issues that affect the elderly such as social security, Medicaid, and fair housing.
+My name is Mariko and I graduated from DePaul studying sociology with a concentration in health and human services.
+My interest in sociology and social justice lead me to have an internship with Jane Addams Senior Caucus, a local grassroots organization by and for senior citizens to raise awareness about sociopolitical issues that affect the elderly such as social security, Medicaid, and fair housing.
 I would like to continue working with more local organizations to find the best way to strengthen community assets to make them more equitable.
-This summer, I am working part-time at a hostel and I’m meeting amazing people from all over the world!
-When I am not studying or working, I spend my free time cooking, drawing, and playing bass guitar.

 Selina Kowalski achieved both her Master of Public Health (2016) and Bachelor of Science (2014) from DePaul University.
 Since graduating, Selina has been working with organizations to empower Chicago youth with a specific focus on serving under-resourced neighborhoods.
 Selina is now the Program Manager with the Community Engagement & Workforce Education team at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 At Lurie, she works with several youth programs that expand students’ awareness of healthcare careers and assist them throughout their career pathways.